evitral/testProject/readme.txt

 second edit

-this one may cause some conflicts
+this one may cause some conflicts.. be ready now